Mycelium-Lab/dWill/README.md

 ## **[dWill](https://dwill.app/)** - The first fully decentralized way to bequeath your cryptocurrency.

-*dWill* - The first decentralized non-custodial inheritance protocol.
+*dWill* - Is the first decentralized non-custodial inheritance protocol.
-With dWill, you can bequeath any ERC-20 tokens from your cryptocurrency wallet to the trusted wallets of your family and friends (or, for example, to your reserve wallet)
+With dWill, you can bequeath any ERC-20 tokens from your cryptocurrency wallet to the trusted wallets of your family and friends (or, for example, to your reserve wallet).
 Thanks to smart contract technology, *dWill* works completely in a decentralized way, reliably and autonomously.
 No one (no one at all, not even the project team) will have access to the funds you bequeathed.

 # Smart Contracts
 ## Development